 When should you introduce a milk replacer?

-There are a number of reasons why you may need to give lambs milk replacer.
+There are a number of reasons why you may need to use a lamb milk replacer.

 If their mother has, unfortunately, died during delivery, abandoned the lamb or experienced a multiple birth and is unable to care for all her offspring, then you will need to offer a milk replacer.